What is an NPS Survey

 "How likely is it that you would recommend [variable] to a friend or colleague?"

 Due to its simplicity in capturing customer sentiment, the NPS can be used as a prime customer experience benchmark to involve everyone in your organization.
-Better yet, the survey owner can now repeat the same survey question on a quarterly, semi-annual or annual basis to learn if there has been any marked improvement, stagnation or continued dissatisfaction.
+Better yet, the survey owner can now repeat the same survey question on a quarterly, semi-annual or annual basis to learn if there has been any significant improvement, stagnation or continued dissatisfaction.

-Net Promoter Score (NPS) is a registered trademark of Fred Reichheld, Bain & Company and Satmetrix.
+Note: Net Promoter Score (NPS) is a registered trademark of Fred Reichheld, Bain & Company and Satmetrix.

 Search for articles: